Generative Transformer for Accurate and Reliable Salient Object Detection: Experiments

-We want to identify samples where the transformer backbone outperforms the CNN backbone.
-To do so, we visualize the performance (mean absolute error, MAE) of CNN backbone ($\text{B'\_{cnn}}$) and transformer backbone ($\text{B'\_{tr}}$) \wrt~size of the salient foreground in Fig.~\ref{fig:performance_wrt_salient_object_size}.
-Specifically, we uniformly group the scale of salient foreground to 10 bins, and compute the mean performance of each backbone based model.
+\textbf{Transformer backbone for large salient object detection:} As discussed, the larger receptive field of transformer backbone makes it ideal for the context based task, \ie~salient object detection.
+We then visualize the performance (we use mean absolute error (MAE) here as it's easy to implement and share the similar performance comparison trend with other measures) of CNN backbone ($\text{B'\_{cnn}}$) and transformer backbone ($\text{B'\_{tr}}$) \wrt~size of the salient foreground in Fig.~\ref{fig:performance_wrt_salient_object_size}.
+Specifically, we uniformly group the scale of salient foreground to 10 bins and compute the mean performance of each backbone based model.
 Fig.~\ref{fig:performance_wrt_salient_object_size} shows that the transformer backbone based model outperforms the CNN backbone based model almost consistently across all scales.
-Specifically, the performance gap for the largest foreground scale (on the DUT \cite{Manifold-Ranking:CVPR-2013} and SOD datasets \cite{sod_dataset}) is the most significant compared with other scales, which explains the superiority of transformer for large salient object detection.
-There also exist scales for the HKU-IS \cite{li2015visual} and PASCAL-S \cite{pascal_s_dataset} datasets when the transformer backbone based model fails to outperform the CNN backbone based model, which are mainly due to the \enquote{double-edged sword} effect of the transformer's larger receptive field, which will be explained in Section \ref{sec:model_discussion}.
-Images in ECSSD dataset \cite{yan2013hierarchical} are relatively simpler compared with other datasets, and the foreground objects are distributed compactly around image center, leading to less significant performance gain with the transformer backbone.
+Specifically, the performance gap for the largest foreground scale (on the DUT \cite{Manifold-Ranking:CVPR-2013} and SOD datasets \cite{sod_dataset}) is the most significant compared with other scales, which explains the superiority of the transformer for large salient object detection.
+There also exist scales for the HKU-IS~\cite{li2015visual} and PASCAL-S~\cite{pascal_s_dataset} datasets when the transformer backbone based model fails to outperform the CNN backbone based model, which are mainly due to the \enquote{double-edged sword} effect of the transformer's larger receptive field, which will be explained in Sec.~\ref{sec:model_discussion}.
+Images in ECSSD dataset~\cite{yan2013hierarchical} are relatively simpler compared with other datasets, and the foreground objects are distributed compactly around the image center, leading to less significant performance gain with the transformer backbone.